 Pregnancy Category C

+There are no adequate and well-controlled studies in pregnant women.
+Sensorcaine should be used during pregnancy only if the potential benefit justifies the potential risk to the fetus.
 Bupivacaine hydrochloride produced developmental toxicity when administered subcutaneously to pregnant rats and rabbits at clinically relevant doses.
-This does not exclude the use of Sensorcaine-MPF Spinal Injection at term for obstetrical anesthesia and analgesia (see Labor and Delivery).
+This does not exclude the use of Sensorcaine at term for obstetrical anesthesia or analgesia (see LABOR AND DELIVERY).

 Labor and Delivery

 SEE BOX WARNING REGARDING OBSTETRICAL USE OF 0.75% SENSORCAINE.

 Sensorcaine is contraindicated for obstetrical paracervical block anesthesia.

 Local anesthetics rapidly cross the placenta, and when used for epidural, caudal, or pudendal block anesthesia, can cause varying degrees of maternal, fetal and neonatal toxicity (see CLINICAL PHARMACOLOGY , Pharmacokinetics).
 The incidence and degree of toxicity depend upon the procedure performed, the type, and amount of drug used, and the technique of drug administration.
 Adverse reactions in the parturient, fetus, and neonate involve alterations of the central nervous system, peripheral vascular tone, and cardiac function.